vlitejs/vlite/docs/how-it-works.md

 #### Simple example with options in HTML

 The simplest way to use vLitejs is like the example below.<br />
-All default options are used except the `poster` was overwritten in the example below:
+All default options are used except the `poster` was override in the example below:

 ```html
 <video id="{{idSelector}}"